Annual Guide to Seasonal Events

 Education

-• Regents examinations are administered statewide.
+- Regents examinations are commonly administered statewide in June.

-• Graduation ceremonies take place across Long Island high schools and colleges.
+- Graduation ceremonies take place across Long Island high schools and colleges.

 Environmental & Coastal